RohanNg/algorithms/README.md

 # Algorithms
-This repo contains my solution to algorithms problem.
+This repo contains my solutions to algorithm problems.

 ## Problems in the course Algorithms, part I, 100% passed
 The course is offered by Priceton University thourgh Coursera, and has been tough by Robert Sedgewick, author of the book <a href="http://algs4.cs.princeton.edu/home/" target="_blank"> Algorithms </a>